MarcusHoltz/immich-setup/README.md

 This is how your phone will work too.
 Whatever folder your photos reside it, an album will be created.

-So on a standard Android phone, you will have atleast one Album called `Camera`.
+So on a standard Android phone, you will have at-least one Album called `Camera`.
 The DCIM folder has the Camera folder, the standard folder for dumping your Camera apps photos into.

 After that things like, `Downloads`, `Telegram Images`, `Telegram Video`, `Telegram Documents`, etc it's all up to you.

-But make sure, if you're doing the desktop sync, that these folders make sense in a logical manner, and accompony the albums you're using on your mobile device.
+But make sure, if you're doing the desktop sync, that these folders make sense in a logical manner, and accompany the albums you're using on your mobile device.

 * * *